geekodour/mogoz/content/posts/20221102130004-distributed_systems.md

 ### PACELC {#pacelc}

--   Partitioned, Availability, Consistency Else Latency, Consistency
+-   Partitioned(Availability, Consistency) Else (Latency, Consistency)
 -   PACELC is a more nuanced than CAP for thinking about this stuff
 -   Definition
     -   If there is a partition (P)